Information about the SAGE-S 2021 application will be posted in January 2021.

 To show that STEM fields offer a diverse set of opportunities: you can balance your interests in artistic expression, historic research, and creative writing with application of your logical thinking, analytic skills, and computational ability.

-Goals for the students:
+Learning outcomes for students:

 To learn about the STEM community and experience what an everyday life of a woman scientist or engineer is like